clearclaw/xxpaper/samples/README.txt

 colours.xxp
 ===========

-A demonstration file using jinja to create a gid of the 28 default colours and thier names.
+A demonstration file using jinja to create a grid of the 28 default colours and their names.

 1830-Historical-Papers.xxp